official-stockfish/Stockfish/docs/learn.md

 `newbob_decay` - learning rate will be multiplied by this factor every time a net is rejected (so in other words it controls LR drops).
 Default: 0.5 (no LR drops)

+`assume_quiet` - this is a flag option.
+When specified learn will not perform qsearch to reach a quiet position.

+`smart_fen_skipping` - this is a flag option.
+When specified some position that are not good candidates for teaching are skipped.
+This includes positions where the best move is a capture or promotion, and position where a king is in check.

 `newbob_num_trials` - determines after how many subsequent rejected nets the training process will be terminated.
 Default: 4.

 `auto_lr_drop` - every time this many positions are processed the learning rate is multiplied by `newbob_decay`.
 In other words this value specifies for how many positions a single learning rate stage lasts.
 If 0 then doesn't have any effect.
 Default: 0.